Bomb explodes in Libyan town as U.N. envoy meets PM Thinni

 Thinni, the country's internationally recognised premier, has worked out of Bayda near Shahat since former anti-Gaddafi rebels led from the city of Misrata seized the capital Tripoli and installed a rival government and parliament.

-(Writing by Feras Bosalum, Ayman al-Warfalli and Ahed Elumami, additional reporting by Louis Charbonneau in New York; Editing by Dominic Evans and Andrea Ricci)
+(Writing by Feras Bosalum, Ayman al-Warfalli and Ahed Elumami; Editing by Dominic Evans)